Discrimination against AIDS Patients: Laws for Protection in India

 - The Act punishes the act of discriminating against on grounds of HIV/AIDS.

-- Also, testing cannot be a re-requisite for employment or for access to healthcare, education or public places.
+- Also, testing cannot be a pre-requisite for employment or for access to healthcare, education or public places.

-- Also include any information that propagate hatred against the infected people.
+- Also, include any information that propagates hatred against the infected people.

 - They can move courts against discrimination.